 When someone suffers from depression, suicidal thoughts, alcohol abuse, or substance abuse, on average it takes 10 years for that person to get treatment after the first symptoms appear.
 In that time, the issue can escalate from a manageable condition to life-altering crisis.
 Especially during the COVID-19 pandemic, isolation and uncertainty about the future have contributed to worsening of behavorial health conditions, including depression, anxiety and addiction.

 The good news is that asking for help doesn’t need to be a challenging task.
 It can be as simple as just telling one person.

 JustTellOne.org’s mission is to give Western New York youth and young adults the tools and confidence to start the conversation about their mental health or behavioral health issues such as substance abuse.
 By helping a young person reach out for help as early as possible, we can increase the use of intervention services and decrease the likelihood of the issue turning into an emergency.

-JustTellOne.org is a public awareness initiative led by the Mental Health Association of Erie County and the Erie County Council for the Prevention of Alcohol and Substance Abuse (ECCPASA), in association with Millennium Collaborative Care and Community Partners of WNY, and with support from the Prevention Council of Erie County and organizations representing Niagara, Orleans, Erie, Genesee, Wyoming, Chautauqua, Cattaraugus, and Allegany Counties.
+JustTellOne.org is a public awareness initiative led by Mental Health Advocates of WNY in association with Community Partners of WNY, and with support from the Prevention Council of Erie County and organizations representing Niagara, Orleans, Erie, Genesee, Wyoming, Chautauqua, Cattaraugus, and Allegany Counties.